Your Written Asthma Action Plan: A Complete Guide

-An asthma action plan is a written document created with your doctor that tells you exactly what to do based on how you're feeling.
-It's one of the most powerful tools for managing asthma safely and confidently — yet studies show that fewer than half of asthma patients have one.
+A written asthma action plan is a personalized document created with your doctor that tells you exactly what to do based on how you are feeling.
+It is one of the most powerful tools for managing asthma safely and confidently -- yet studies show that fewer than 30% of people with asthma in the United States currently have one.

 At Advanced Asthma Clinic in Plantation, FL, Dr. Frank Hull develops personalized asthma action plans for every patient.
 With over 20 years of pulmonary research experience, Dr. Hull ensures your plan is tailored to your specific asthma type, triggers, and treatment regimen.